Nipan83/blog-API/README.md

 or <br />
 `https://nipan-blogapi.herokuapp.com/blogpost` <br />

-This route allows user to create a blog post with following parameters <br />
+This route allows a user to create a blog post with following parameters <br />

 ▪ Title, content <br />